Console Python

 Backward in History Up

-Changes the current command to previous command as they appear in the command history.
+Changes the current command to the previous one from the command history.

 Forward in History Down

-Changes the current command to next command as they appear in the command history.
+Changes the current command to the next one from the command history.

 Autocomplete Tab